project-repo/cagebreak/SECURITY.md

 Not applicable - There are no prohibited operations (See Tampering above.).
 Cagebreak sends events over documented channels.
-There is no logging activated by default - this can be changed by logging the socket (if enabled) for example.
+There is no logging activated by default - this can be changed by logging the socket for example.

 #### Information Disclosure